-When asked where he finds the inspiration to write jokes, Crist says, “Shoot, I grew up in Georgia.
-My dad is a pastor, and I was the third of eight homeschooled children.
-Coming from a background like that, how do you NOT write jokes?!”
+When asked where he finds the inspiration to write jokes, Crist says, “I grew up in the deep south, my dad is a pastor, and I was the third of eight homeschooled children.
+My first job was at Chick-fil-A. Coming from a background like that, how do you NOT write jokes?!”

 Whether it’s “Church Hunters,” “Celebrity Pastor Fantasy Draft,” or “Virtual Reality Church,” Crist’s humor sometimes focuses on the nuances of the local church.
 Of the church, Crist says, “Man, I love the local church.
 Growing up serving at my dad’s church, I know the effect that a healthy, vibrant church can have on the community.
 If I ever come across as critical, it’s because I love the church and I wish for so much more from it.
 I think the local church is our only hope for change in America, that said… we do some weird stuff.”